hanatos/vkdt/readme.md

 * **can i use my pentablet to draw masks in vkdt?**
-yes, but you need a specific version of glfw to support it. you can for instance clone `https://github.com/hanatos/glfw` and then put the following in your custom `bin/config.mk`:
+yes, but you need a specific version of glfw to support it. you can for instance clone `https://github.com/hanatos/glfw`, for instance to `/home/you/vc/glfw`, and then put the following in your custom `bin/config.mk`:
 ```
-# use our custom glfw from git
 VKDT_GLFW_CFLAGS=-I/home/you/vc/glfw/include/
 VKDT_GLFW_LDFLAGS=/home/you/vc/glfw/build/src/libglfw3.a
 VKDT_USE_PENTABLET=1
 export VKDT_USE_PENTABLET
 ```